How to Build an ADU in San Francisco

 Fifth.

 Contact contractors to get cost estimates and time frame for the project.
+As a rule of thumb, you should budget at least $150,000 for an ADU project.
 Here is a good article about the costs you'd have to take into consideration when putting together the budget.

 Sixth.